 In Senior English, you will be asked to interpret and evaluate a range of texts, and to create texts of your own in response.
 Ideally, by the time you finish high school you should be immersed in the cycle of interpreting texts, then creating new ones, then following your interests to decide what to interpret next.
 Studying English should not just be about spotting language features and practising essays.
-It should be an experience of finding personal meaning in the texts you analyse, and in learning to select, synthesise, organise and sequence subject matter so that you can achieve the desired purposes with the texts you create.
+We want you to finish school with a sense of how to relate to the texts you encounter through life, and with a set of tools for tinkering with your own texts.